Why would you do that?

-Webminal is GNU/Linux terminal and best place to practice the Linux commands and interact with other users.
-In order to access the Webminal terminal, you need to register a free account with them.
+Webminal is GNU/Linux terminal and the best place to practice the Linux commands and interact with other users.
+To access the Webminal terminal, you need to register a free account with them.

-Webminal has helped students from more than 125 countries that has practiced more than 1.5 million commands.
+Webminal has helped students from more than 125 countries that have practiced more than 1.5 million commands.

 CB.VU gives you FreeBSD 7.1 stable version.